 Tradelines are an account listed on your credit report.
-For example, a credit card, car note, student loans, or a mortgage are all consdider tradelines.
+For example, a credit card, car note, student loans, or a mortgage are all considered tradelines.

 Broad regulations and legal loopholes allow for you to benefit from being an authorized user on another person’s tradeline (also known as “credit piggybacking”).

-The issuing bank reports the positive credit history including the age of the account, the limit of the tradeline and the positive payment history to all 3 major Credit Bureaus (Experian, TransUnion and/or Equifax).
+The issuing bank reports the positive credit history including the age of the account, the limit of the tradeline and the positive payment history to the select credit bureaus of their determination.

-The payment history, age, and limit have a direct impact on the FICO credit score model which impacts your utilization ratio, average credit age, and payment history.
-FICO® digests this newly added credit and recalculates your score with drastic improvements.
+The payment history, age, and limit may have an impact on certain credit score models which impacts your utilization ratio, average credit age, and payment history.

 Ideally, you should have at least 3 open positive tradelines on your credit report.
 Meaning the account should be OPEN, the payment history is perfect, and the utilization is under 25%.